 In other words, it's wonder-goo.

-When the drought is over, a follicle containing an egg starts to mature; and your body makes more mucus.
-This mucus is usually yellow, white or cloudy, and can feel sticky.
+When the drought is over, a follicle containing an egg starts to mature; and your body makes more mucus, which at this stage, is usually yellow, white or cloudy, and can feel sticky.

-Another option.
-These kits look at your luteinizing hormone (LH) in your pee.
-It helps your body know when to release an egg every month, causing ovulation.
-LH is actually always present in your body - but - it spikes significantly 24-48 hours before you ovulate... hence the test.
+These kits look at the luteinizing hormone (LH) in your pee, which helps your body know when to release an egg every month, causing ovulation.
+LH is actually always present in your body, but it spikes significantly 24-48 hours before you ovulate... hence the test.

-As soon as you know your ovaries are about to release an egg - it's go time.
-Start having sex during the couple of days leading up to the LH surge, the day of the surge and the day or two after.
+As soon as you know your ovaries are about to release an egg, it's go time.
+Start having sex during the few days leading up to the LH surge, the day of the surge, and the day or 2 after.

 Your basal (resting) body temperature rises slightly after ovulation.
 So it’s possible to know when you have ovulated by checking your body temperature.
 To do this, you need to take a reading every morning before you get out of bed, after 4-5 hours of continuous sleep.